Algorithm-Philip/empirical-asset-pricing/README.md

 * The Python distribution I use is [Anaconda](https://www.anaconda.com/what-is-anaconda/).

 * The version is Python 3.6.

 * I use Jupyter notebooks to interact with Python.
 * To start it, type *jupyter notebook* in a terminal or "Anaconda command prompt" if you use Windows.

+* There is very good tutorial: https://docs.python.org/2.7/tutorial/index.html.

 * Comments are welcomed.
 Contact me via https://www.leifuzhang.net/ or https://github.com/econ2fina.

 ## FAQs